salsadigitalauorg/aws-efs-csi-driver/docs/README.md

 * Custom Posix group Id range for Access Point root directory must include both `gidRangeStart` and `gidRangeEnd` parameters.
 These parameters are optional only if both are omitted.
 If you specify one, the other becomes mandatory.
 * When using a custom Posix group ID range, there is a possibility for the driver to run out of available POSIX group Ids.
 We suggest ensuring custom group ID range is large enough or create a new storage class with a new file system to provision additional volumes.
 * `az` under storage class parameter is not be confused with efs-utils mount option `az`.
 The `az` mount option is used for cross-az mount or efs one zone file system mount within the same aws account as the cluster.
+* Using dynamic provisioning, [user identity enforcement]((https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html#enforce-identity-access-points)) is always applied.
+ * When user enforcement is enabled, Amazon EFS replaces the NFS client's user and group IDs with the identity configured on the access point for all file system operations.
+ * The uid/gid configured on the access point is either the uid/gid specified in the storage class, a value in the gidRangeStart-gidRangeEnd (used as both uid/gid) specified in the storage class, or is a value selected by the driver is no uid/gid or gidRange is specified.
+ * We suggest using [static provisioning](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/examples/kubernetes/static_provisioning/README.md) if you do not wish to use user identity enforcement.

 ### Encryption In Transit
 One of the advantages of using EFS is that it provides [encryption in transit](https://aws.amazon.com/blogs/aws/new-encryption-of-data-in-transit-for-amazon-efs/) support using TLS.
 Using encryption in transit, data will be encrypted during its transition over the network to the EFS service.
 This provides an extra layer of defence-in-depth for applications that requires strict security compliance.